cjl8zf/langtool-ignore-fonts/README.md

 <img src="https://imgur.com/DJtTS5k.jpg" alt="Picture of some LaTeX with this package." width="600">

 However, I can see this being used for many other major-modes.
-For instance to set markdown-mode to ignore code blocks add the following to your init file after loading this package.
+For example, to set markdown-mode to ignore code blocks add the following to your init file after loading this package.

 ```